January 24, 2021Deploying Ansible, Docker, and Kubernetes on Debian 10.

 Regardless, the tests were fun, but when I got the “test” and saw it was like 40 hours, I decided… maybe I can do it quicker…

 Well, no. It’s very vague, doesn’t contain too many guidelines it’s up to you to do everything, so I have to admit getting just an email and google docs specifying what needed to be done was an instant-turnoff.
-The website needs a lot of love and polishing if they plan on competing with the market leaders.
+The website needs a lot of love and polishing if they plan on competing with market leaders, you know, toptal, and others.

 Kudos to you guys, at least the tests were fun for tonight.
 Hopefully, in the future, we’ll see the website blossom, and maybe their competitors will fear them?